docksal/docksal/docs/multiple-projects.md

 Docksal has a built-in reverse proxy container that adds support for running multiple projects.
 The container binds to `192.168.64.100:80` and routes web requests based on the host name.

-## MacOS and Linux
+## macOS and Linux

-On MacOS and Linux you don't need to do anything.
+On macOS and Linux you don't need to do anything.
 Routing is automatically configured upon first `fin update`.

 ## Windows